nicolasalliaume/om-frontend/README.md

 This, and a few more things, is OM.
 OM is peace... of... mind 🙌.
 Namaste. 🙏.

+# Tech description

+This module is built on React + Redux + React Router.

 # Installation
 The following installation sequence explains how to set it up on Heroku, but feel free to use any server provider you want.